awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-secindex.md

 MessageThread{ForumName='Forum02', Subject='Subject10', Message='', LastPostedBy='', LastPostedDateTime='2023.04.06', Views=0, Replies=0, Answered=0, Tags=null}
 ```

 The query returned items with a `forumName` value of *Forum02* and a `lastPostedDateTime` value greater than or equal to *2023\.03\.31*\.
 The results show `message` values with an empty string although the `message` attributes have values in the index\.
-This is because the message attribute was not projected at after comment line 5\.
+This is because the message attribute was not projected after comment line 5\.